C2SM/git-course/advanced/slides/slides.md

 # ☕

 <!--
-- State the exact time we resume and stick to it
+- State the exact time we resume and adhere to it
 - Good moment to check the clock against the schedule slide, decide whether the afternoon needs trimming
-- Also a good moment to catch anyone who's fallen behind and reset them with `reset_advanced_repo` before the next block -->
+- Also a good moment to catch anyone who has fallen behind and reset them with `reset_advanced_repo` before the next block -->

 ---